 The amounts of required contributions will be reviewed in the next triennial actuarial review of the Defined Benefit plan to be conducted with an effective date no later than 30 June 2020.
-An annual actuarial investigation will be conducted as at 30 June 2019 and an earlier actuarial review should be undertaken if there are any significant changes in the Defined Benefit plan.
+An earlier actuarial review should be undertaken if there are any significant changes in the Defined Benefit plan.